wetryingtodorock/getblock-docs/en/rpc-service/matic/ws/matic_eth_pendingTransactions.md

 ---
-title: matic:eth_pendingTransactions \[WebSocket\]
+title: matic:eth_pendingTransactions - Polygon
-description: Returns the pending transactions list.
+description: Example code for the matic:eth_pendingTransactions ws method. Сomplete guide on how to use matic:eth_pendingTransactions ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters